 Step 2: Write a “Damn, that’s good” post

 I know so many people focus on creating 10x content.
 But that’s subjective.
 I like to create content that makes people say “Damn, that’s good”.
+This is the best way to create high-quality content in my view.

 Step 3: Build links